victorvang45/homelab/active-directory/README.md

   is best practice when an employee leaves — the account and its history are preserved in case they're needed later

+  - Group Policy Objects allow admins to enforce settings across all machines in an OU without touching each computer individually

+- Restricting Control Panel access is a common corporate security practice that prevents standard users from changing network settings, uninstalling software, or modifying system configurations

+- Auto lock policies are a basic security standard
+  — an unattended unlocked machine is a security risk in any office environment

+- GPO settings are split between User Configuration and Computer Configuration — User Configuration applies to the user regardless of which machine they log into, Computer Configuration applies to the machine regardless of who logs in

+- Running gpupdate /force immediately applies pending policies without waiting for the automatic 90 minute refresh cycle